What Is ISO?

-ISO 27001 benefits
+ISO 27001 Vs Pci Dss

 ISO 27001 focuses on broader information security, while PCI DSS (Payment Card Industry Dara Security Standard) focuses on the security surrounding online payments.
 PCI DSS is governed by a consortium of credit card companies and they ensure that online transactions are protected.

-ISO 27001 for GDPR
+ISO 27001 For Gdpr

 ISO 27001 is an excellent starting for point for companies that need to achieve the EU’s GDPR (General Data Protection Regulation) compliance.
 GDPR states that companies must adopt appropriate procedures, policies, and processes to protect the personal data that they hold.